Duration & Fees

 - learn about conservation and Africa's wild animals

-Volunteers will be involved in the following activities:
+Volunteers may be involved in the following activities:

 - monitoring and data capture of the animals and their health and behaviour